DePayFi/depay-evm-router/README.md

 ### DePayRouterV1SushiSwap01

-Swap tokenA to tokenB, ETH to tokenA or tokenA to ETH on SuhiSwap (based on Uniswap) as part of the payment.
+Swaps TOKEN_A to TOKEN_B, NATIVE to TOKEN or TOKEN to NATIVE on SuhiSwap (based on Uniswap) as part of the payment.

 Swaps tokens according to provided `path` using the amount at index 0 (`amounts[0]`) as input amount, the amount at index 1 (`amounts[1]`) as output amount and the amount at index 2 (`amount[2]`) as deadline.